DILCISBoard/E-ARK-AIP/index.md

 In this example, the AIP's physical container file name only consists of the AIP file name ID.

-**AIP-CONTAINER-SUFFIX**: Any suffix COULD be added to the physical container file that bears additional information, such as the version, date, sequence number, or the like.
+<a name="aip-container-suffix"></a>**AIP-CONTAINER-SUFFIX**: Any suffix COULD be
+added to the physical container file that bears additional information, such as the version, date, sequence number, or the like.

 For example, a version number could be added as a suffix to the AIP file name ID as
 follows:

     "urn+uuid+123e4567-e89b-12d3-a456-426655440000_v00001.tar"

+<a name="aip-container-part"></a>**AIP-CONTAINER-PART**: If a physical container
+contains a part of a superordinate AIP, a suffix COULD be added to the AIP file name ID.

+For example, a number for the corresponding part could be added as a suffix to the AIP file name ID as follows:

+    "urn+uuid+123e4567-e89b-12d3-a456-426655440000_part00001.tar"

 ### Packaging